bbauska/TUMx-DWAPNx/README.md

 important for the style of the class, but also because we are selecting any node element here, so any element with the class node.

-So, it\'s not just for the styling the CSS, but it\'s also a label.
+So, it&apos;s not just for the styling the CSS, but it&apos;s also a label.
-Then, because, these nodes are circles and the circle is a defined SVG element that needs another attribute, and this attribute is the radius of the circle we want to have and this one is actually defined by the r attribute and r needs a number and that\'s going to be pixels.
-So, I can technically put five here, but, as we said before, that\'s maybe not the best practice.
-Instead, I\'m going to pretend there\'s a new variable called nodeRadius
+Then, because, these nodes are circles and the circle is a defined SVG element that needs another attribute, and this attribute is the radius of the circle we want to have and this one is actually defined by the r attribute and r needs a number and that&apos;s going to be pixels.
+So, I can technically put five here, but, as we said before, that&apos;s maybe not the best practice.
+Instead, I&apos;m going to pretend there&apos;s a new variable called nodeRadius

-and I\'m going to go back up to my settings and actually create that variable nodeRadius and set it to five.
+and I&apos;m going to go back up to my settings and actually create that variable nodeRadius and set it to five.
 So, now, we defined the style and, in this case, also the radius for the nodes and we told d3 that we want a bunch of links for our links and a bunch of circles for our nodes.
-Now, let\'s go back to our website, refresh the page, so the JavaScript gets reloaded and click the button again.
+Now, let&apos;s go back to our website, refresh the page, so the JavaScript gets reloaded and click the button again.
 As you can see, something has happened.
 If I take a look into the root element again, we now actually have added a bunch of lines and, further down, circles to our SVG visualization.
-Now, if you look closely, you might be able to see there\'s like a little something on the top left of our screen and these are
+Now, if you look closely, you might be able to see there&apos;s like a little something on the top left of our screen and these are

 actually our nodes.
 So, this is like a quarter circle and it is because